John-Li-happy/LastFM/README.md

 ### Launch Screen
  - Animation, as well as static logo is implemented in launch screen
 ### Login Screen
- - Allows user input user-name and password to get assess into lastFM APIs
+ - Allow user input user-name and password to get assess into lastFM APIs
  - Hide user sensitive imformation (e.g. password)
- - Allows user to create new account by going to the website
+ - Allow user to create new account by going to the website
 ### Top Track Screen
+ - Display user-interest-directional songs
+ - Display most-popular songs
+ - Search feature is avaliable at navigation bar
+ - SkeletonView is implemented
+ - MusicPlayer screen is attached into each-tap
 ### Album Screen
+ - Display user-interest-directional albums
+ - Display most-popular albums
+ - ViewAll is available to show user more information of current catogory
+ - Search feature is avaliable at navigation bar
+ - AlbumDetail screen is attached into each-tap
+ - AlbuDetail displays songs included the album
 ### Artist Screen
 ### User Detail Screen
 ### Search Screen